idvorkin/idvorkin.github.io/_d/manager_question_deep_dive.md

 ## Self Assessment and Weakness

 ### What was the biggest 'mental model' shift you had from IC to manager?

+* Auditing
+* Value of process and checklists
+* Team being the peer leads.

 ### Top Weakness